project-oak/oak/oak_functions/lookup/README.md

 > requests which arrived after the update will return values from the new lookup
 > data, but key/value lookups of requests which arrived before the update will
 > return values from the old lookup data.

->
+This means that within a request

-> In particular, within a request for two key/value lookups of the same key Oak
+- for two key/value lookups of the same key Oak Functions will return the same value, and
-> Functions will return the same value.
+- the lookup of a key depending on the value of another key share the same view of the lookup data.

 _Reasoning_: We want a consistent view of the lookup data within the life time of a request.
 In the worst case, this can lead to _n_ copies of lookup data for